Project Management in Conservation and Collections Care

 -

-The workshop is highly practical and is conducted through a combination of lectures, case studies, and practical exercises, ensuring that participants gain both theoretical knowledge and practical experience.
+The workshop is highly practical and is conducted through a combination of lectures, case studies, and practical exercises, ensuring that participants gain both theoretical knowledge and practical experience in project management.

 Who is this course for?

-This course is suitable for all those working in museums, libraries, archives and historic houses who are who are managing projects such as remedial conservation, organising exhibitions, gallery refurbishments or storing and moving collections.
+This course is suitable for all those working in museums, libraries, archives and historic houses who are managing projects such as remedial conservation, organising exhibitions, gallery refurbishments or storing and moving collections.

 If you would like to organise this course specifically for your organisation, please contact us.